collabscore/documents/output_omr.md

   "title": "Schema of DMOS documents",
   "description": "A DMOS document is a list of pages, with one descriptor for each page.", "properties": {
+     "id" : {
+          "description": "Unique id of this score",
+          "type": "string"
+        },
      "score_image_url": {
           "description": "URL of the analyzed score-image",
           "type": "string"